chenlewis/LC-DF-For-DPAD/README.md

 ## Overview
+This is the implementation of the method proposed in "Peiquan Li, Changsheng Chen, Yulia Chernyshova, Dmitry Nikolaev, Shunquan Tan, Vladimir Arlazarov, "Disentangling Moiré and Texture: Towards Robust Display-Recapture Detection for Document Images," 2025 IEEE International Workshop on Information Forensics and Security (WIFS)

 ## Environment
 This code was implemented with Python 3.7 and PyTorch 1.10.1.
 You can install all the requirements via: